-Dr. Ley joined LIAI in 2007 as the founding Division Head of the Division of Inflammation Biology.
+Dr. Ley joined LJI in 2007.
 Dr. Ley received his B.S. from Altkönigschule-Gymnasium, Kronberg, Germany in 1976.
 In 1982, he received his M.D. from the Julius-Maximilians-Universität, Würzburg, Germany.
 Dr. Ley began his postdoctoral training from 1983 to 1987 at the Freie Universität Berlin, Germany.
 From 1987 to 1989, Dr. Ley was a visiting research scientist at the University of California, San Diego and returned to Freie Universität Berlin until 1994, when he joined the faculty of the University of Virginia.
 From 2001-2007, he was director of the Robert M Berne Cardiovascular Research Center at the University of Virginia.

 From The Lab

 T cells can shift from helping to harming in atherosclerosisLJI study brings scientists closer to designing a safe anti-atherosclerosis vaccine

 What we can learn from SARSResearchers comb through hundreds of studies to find clues to beating COVID-19

 iMAP of human atherosclerosis shortlisted for £30m research prizeThe proposed iMAP will reveal new targets for immunotherapy, and may lead to a new wave of medicines and vaccines that can prevent heart attacks and strokes; La Jolla Institute for Immunology researcher Klaus Ley and Scripps researcher Eric Topol are key members of the iMAP team.